bretleasure/ViewReference/Readme.md

 ## Installation

-Add installation steps
+1. Download the ViewReferenceAddin-vX.X.X.zip file from the latest release
+2. Unzip the contents into `C:\ProgramData\Autodesk\ApplicationPlugins`

+**If using the Addin's API outside of iLogic:**

+3. The ViewReference.dll needs to be added as a reference to your project
+    * NuGet package available on [NuGet.org](https://www.nuget.org/packages/ViewReference) and [GitHub Packages](https://github.com/bretleasure/ViewReference/pkgs/nuget/ViewReference)

+###

 ## Using the API

-To use the View Reference Add-in API the dll needs to be referenced.
-This can be done by either downloading the dll from the Releases or by adding the ViewReference NuGet package.
-The dll includes an extension method for Inventor.Aplication called `GetViewReferenceAddin()` that can be used to get the instance of `ViewReferenceAutomation`.
+The `GetViewReferenceAddin()` extension method for `Inventor.Aplication` can be used to get the instance of `ViewReferenceAutomation`.

 `ViewReferenceAutomation` includes the following methods that can be used: